This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 3. Storytelling: Attach small pictures or symbols to lacing strings and ask your child to create a story by threading them in a particular order.
 This activity promotes language development, creativity, and sequencing skills.

 4. Fine motor challenges: Create challenges for your child to complete using lacing and threading toys.
-For example, ask them to thread a specific number of beads onto a string within a time limit or to lace a complex pattern using different colors.
+For example, ask them to thread a specific number of beads onto a string within a time limit or to lace a complex pattern using different colours.

 5. Sensory lacing: Use materials with different textures, such as fabric strips, ribbons, or pipe cleaners, for lacing and threading.
 This sensory experience enhances tactile perception and stimulates creativity.